Teresiah6/AirBnB_clone/README.md

 ## Description 🏠

-AirBnB is a complete web application, integrating database storage, a back-end AA
+AirBnB is a complete web application, integrating database storage, a back-end
-PI, and front-end interfacing in a clone of AirBnB.
+and front-end interfacing in a clone of AirBnB.

 The project currently only implements the back-end console.

 ## Classes 🆑

-HolbertonBnB utilizes the following classes:
+AirBnB utilizes the following classes:

 ## Storage 🛄

 The above classes are handled by the abstracted storage engine defined in the Fii
 leStorage class.

-Every time the backend is initialized, HolbertonBnB instantiates an instance of
+Every time the backend is initialized, AirBnB instantiates an instance of
 FileStorage called storage.
 The storage object is loaded/re-loaded from any class
 s instances stored in the JSON file file.json.
 As class instances are created, uu
 pdated, or deleted, the storage object is used to register corresponding changess